GetStream/stream-django/README.md

 ####Follow a feed
-The manager comes with APIs to let a user's feeds follow another user's personal feed.
-This code let current user's flat and aggregated feeds follow target_user's personal feed.
+The create the newsfeeds you need to notify the system about follow relationships.
+The manager comes with APIs to let a user's news feeds follow another user's feed.
+This code lets the current user's flat and aggregated feeds follow the target_user's personal feed.

 ```
 feed_manager.follow_user(request.user.id, target_user)

 ```

+### Showing the newsfeed

 ####Activity enrichment

-When you read data from feeds, a like instance will looke more or less this way:
+When you read data from feeds, a like activity will look like this:

 ```
 {'actor': 'core.User:1', 'verb': 'like', 'object': 'core.Like:42'}
 ```

-This is far from being ready to get in your templates; you will need to replace object and actor fields with the right models instances; to do this you can use the enrich module.
+This is far from ready for usage in your template.
+We call the process of loading the references from the database enrichment.
+An example is shown below:

 ```
 from stream_django.enrich import Enrich